 Pedro Olalla is a writer, Hellenist, philologist, professor, translator and photographer.
 His literary and audiovisual production (27 original works in different languages) explores and makes known Greek civilization by combining literary, plastic and scientific elements through a markedly personal language.
 For his work as a whole, he has been awarded by the Academy of Athens and bestowed with the title of Ambassador of Hellenism.
 As CHS Hellas Fellow in Geography of Myths, Pedro Olalla studies myths in connexion with natural space and human habitat (philological, historical-archaeological and geographical research, development of cartography ad hoc and photographic documentation of places).
 Among his works in this field are the “Mythological Atlas of Greece” and the TV documentary series “The Places of Myth”.

-CHS Nafplion Fellow in Hellenic Civilization
+CHS Nafplion Associate in Hellenic Civilization

 Yiannis Petropoulos (PhD Oxford) is Professor of Ancient Greek Literature at the Democritean University of Thrace, Dept. of Greek Philology in Komotini.
 He is also director of CHS-Greece, the CHS's branch in Nafplion.
 His research interests include Homer and Hesiod as well as modern Greek folk-song.
 His latest book, Kleos in a Minor Key: The Homeric Education of a Little Prince (Harvard UP) explores Telemachos' coming-of-age in the Odyssey.

-CHS Sunoikisis Fellows in Curricular Development
+CHS Sunoikisis Fellow in Curricular Development

 Olympia Fellows in Comparative Cultural Studies